DBO-DKFZ/PatientDataIntegration/README.md

 # Combining CNN-based Histologic Whole Slide Image Analysis and Patient Data to Improve Skin Cancer Classification
 Code is related to the publication "Combining CNN-based Histologic Whole Slide Image Analysis and Patient Data to Improve Skin Cancer Classification"

+- patient_data_integration.ipynb: jupyter notebook that shows how the results of the publication are achieved
+- training_scripts: Folder contains all scripts used for training the models of the publication
+- PDI_classes_and_functions: folder contains all classes (i.g. implementations of the fusion models) and functions

 Background: Clinicians and pathologists traditionally use patient data in addition to clinical examination to support their diagnoses.

 Objectives: We investigated whether a combination of histologic whole slides image (WSI) analysis based on convolutional neural networks (CNNs) and commonly available patient data (age, sex and anatomical site of the lesion) in a binary melanoma/nevus classification task could increase the performance compared to CNNs alone.